Workforce Planning: The Ultimate Guide

 Begin by taking stock.
 What are you already doing well in talent acquisition, talent management and development?

 It’s not as straightforward as it might seem.
-There are a number of things to consider to get a full picture of exactly where your company is right now in terms of talent.
+There are a number of things to consider to get a full picture of where your company is right now in terms of talent.

 • Tenure: You might have the right talent right now, but how long do they typically remain in the business?
 Expiring contracts and an ageing workforce nearing retirement can creep up on you if you don’t keep track.
-If talented people are on the way out, make sure there are people in the pipeline who can take their place.
+If talented people are on the way out, ensure there are people in the pipeline who can take their place.
 Of course, it’s important to remember that not all employee turnover is bad.

 Together, this information should paint a comprehensive picture of where you are right now, and what it will cost to adapt.